sven-hash/docs/content/run-nym-nodes/gateways.md

 Gateways **must** also be capable of addressing IPv6, which is something that is hard to come by with many ISPs.
 Running a gateway from behind your router will be tricky because of this, and we strongly recommend to run your gateway on a VPS.
 Additional to IPv6 connectivity, this will help maintain better uptime and connectivity.

+Remember to bond your node via the [{{< param testnetName >}} Testnet web wallet](https://testnet-milhon-wallet.nymtech.net/)!
+This is required for the blockchain to recognize your node and its software version, and include your gateway in the mixnet.

 ## Running your gateway

 The `run` command runs the gateway.